SeanMcTex/iOSBluetoothLighting/README.md

 We'll also put another safety measure in place: a 1000Ω resistor between the control board and the strip's data pin.
 (The NeoPixel folks [recommend 300-500Ω]( https://learn.adafruit.com/adafruit-neopixel-uberguide/best-practices), but I didn't have one in that range, and the higher resistance does no harm.)

-With all that in mind, here's what our final wiring diagram ends up looking like:
+With all that in mind, here's what our final wiring diagram ends up looking like (note -- Safari doesn't render this SVG well.
+If you can't see the Bean in the diagram, click on it to display it by itself, which appears to fix the rendering problem):

 ![Wiring Diagram](https://rawgit.com/SeanMcTex/iOSBluetoothLighting/master/DocsGraphics/circuit.svg)

 ## Step 2: The Arduino Software

 (Note: you can download the completed software for this project [from GitHub](https://github.com/SeanMcTex/iOSBluetoothLighting).)
+In order to build the code, you'll need both the [LightBlue extensions to the IDE](https://punchthrough.com/bean/getting-started-osx/) to support the bean and the [NeoPixel Library](https://github.com/adafruit/Adafruit_NeoPixel) to allow the bean to talk to the LED strip.

 The Bean's software supports communicating over Bluetooth two different ways: using a virtual wireless serial port (already familiar to anyone who has done much Arduino work), and through five "Scratch" Bluetooth Low Energy characteristics.
 Each of these is a 20 byte section of memory, the values of which can be set and read through standard Bluetooth LE protocols.